nextauthjs/docs/docs/configuration/pages.md

 ### Error page

-The following errors are passed as error query parameters to the default or overriden error page:
+The following errors are passed as error query parameters to the default or overridden error page:

 - **Configuration**: There is a problem with the server configuration.
-Check if your [options](/configuration/options#options) is correct.
+Check if your [options](/configuration/options#options) are correct.
 - **AccessDenied**: Usually occurs, when you restricted access through the [`signIn` callback](/configuration/callbacks#sign-in-callback), or [`redirect` callback](/configuration/callbacks#redirect-callback)
 - **Verification**: Related to the Email provider.
 The token has expired or has already been used
 - **Default**: Catch all, will apply, if none of the above matched